 (4) A control chart approach that gives control limits for each constituent.

 (5) Another statistical test method that meets the performance standards of this Rule.
-The owner or operator shall submit a justification for an alternative test method to the Division for approval.
+The owner or operator shall submit a justification for an alternative test method to the Division for approval to determine compliance with this Rule.
 The justification shall demonstrate that the alternative statistical test method meets the performance standards of this Rule.
 If approved, the owner or operator shall place a copy of the justification for an alternative test method in the operating record.

-(h) Any statistical method chosen to evaluate ground-water monitoring data shall comply with the following performance standards, as appropriate:
+(h) Any statistical method chosen to evaluate groundwater monitoring data shall comply with the following performance standards:

-(1) The statistical method used to evaluate ground-water monitoring data shall be appropriate for the distribution of chemical parameters or hazardous constituents.
-If the distribution of the chemical parameters or hazardous constituents is shown by the owner or operator (or the Division) to be inappropriate for a normal theory test, then the data shall be transformed or a distribution-free theory test shall be used.
+(1) The statistical method used to evaluate groundwater monitoring data shall be appropriate for the distribution of chemical parameters or constituents of concern.
+If the distribution of the chemical parameters or constituents of concern is shown by the owner or operator, or by the Division, to be inappropriate for a normal theory test, then the data shall be transformed or a distribution-free theory test shall be used.
 If the distributions for the constituents differ, more than one statistical method shall be considered.

-(3) If a control chart approach is used to evaluate ground-water monitoring data, the specific type of control chart and its associated parameter values shall be protective of human health and the environment.
-The parameters shall be determined after considering the number of samples in the background data base, the data distribution, and the range of the concentration values for each constituent of concern.
+(3) If a control chart approach is used to evaluate groundwater monitoring data, the specific type of control chart and its associated parameter values shall be protective of human health and the environment.
+The parameters shall be determined by the analyst after considering the number of samples in the background data base, the data distribution, and the range of the concentration values for each constituent of concern.

-(4) If a tolerance interval or a prediction interval is used to evaluate ground-water monitoring data, the levels of confidence and, for tolerance intervals, the percentage of the population that the interval shall contain, shall be protective of human health and the environment.
-These parameters shall be determined after considering the number of samples in the background data base, the data distribution, and the range of the concentration values for each constituent of concern.
+(4) If a tolerance interval or a prediction interval is used to evaluate groundwater monitoring data, the levels of confidence and, for tolerance intervals, the percentage of the population that the interval shall contain, shall be protective of human health and the environment.
+These parameters shall be determined by the analyst after considering the number of samples in the background database, the data distribution, and the range of the concentration values for each constituent of concern.

 (5) The statistical method shall account for data below the limit of detection with one or more statistical procedures that are protective of human health and the environment.
 Any practical quantitation limit (pql) that is used in the statistical method shall be the lowest concentration level that can be reliably achieved within specified limits of precision and accuracy during routine laboratory operating conditions that are available to the facility.

-(i) Within 120 days from the date of sampling or as specified in the facility permit, whichever is less, the owner or operator shall submit to the Division a report that includes all information from the sampling event; including field observations relating to the condition of the monitoring wells, field data, laboratory data, statistical analysis (if utilized),sampling methodologies, quality assurance and quality control data, information on ground-water flow direction, calculations of ground-water flow rate, for each well any constituents that exceed ground-water standards, as defined in Rule .1634(g) through (h) of this Section.
+(i) Within 120 days from the date of sampling or as specified in the facility permit, whichever is less, the owner or operator shall submit to the Division a monitoring report in an electronic format that is accessible and viewable by the Division that includes information from the sampling event including field observations relating to the condition of the monitoring wells, field data, the laboratory analytical data report, statistical analysis (if utilized), field sampling methods and quality assurance and quality control data, information on groundwater flow direction, groundwater flow rate, and, for each well, any constituents that exceed groundwater quality standards and IMACs set forth in 15A NCAC 02L .0202 or the groundwater protection standards established in Rule .1634(b) of this Section.